What are Porter’s Five Forces?

 Bargaining Power of Buyers

 The supply chain is geared towards selling goods for the buyer.
 The buyer, therefore, has some bargaining power by default.
 When the bargaining power of the buyer is strong, a firm is forced to produce higher quality goods and lower prices on their goods and services.
-This needs a lot of work and resources to achieve and can lead to lower profit.
+This needs a lot of work and resources to achieve and can lead to lower profits.

 A buyer has a very strong bargaining power when;